apptainer/singularity-userdocs/appendix.rst

 Overview
 """"""""

-A container from supporting OCI Registries - Eg: Azure Container Registry, Local registry servers etc can be used as your “base” image and later customized.
+Using, this module, a container from supporting OCI Registries - Eg: ACR (Azure Container Registry), local container registries, etc can be used as your “base” image and later customized.
 This allows you to build multiple images from the same starting point.
 For example, you may want to build several containers with the same custom python installation, the same custom compiler toolchain, or the same base MPI installation.
 Instead of building these from scratch each time, you could make use of ``oras`` to pull an appropriate base container and then build new containers by adding customizations in